Anshi-2004/heart-disease-ai/README.md

 This tool is for **educational and research purposes only**.
 It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 Always consult qualified healthcare providers for medical decisions.

-## 📜 License

-MIT License - See LICENSE file for details

 ## 👥 Contributing